5 Estate Planning Musts after Your Spouse Dies

 ABOUT THE AUTHOR

-Jenny is a Wealth Advisor in our Itasca, IL, office.
+Jenny is an Associate Partner, Wealth Advisor in our Itasca, IL, office.
 She uses her background as a teacher to help individuals and families feel comfortable with their investments and planning.
 She also works in the firm’s Divorce Practice Group, which helps divorcing individuals navigate the process and works closely with them afterward to help them build a full life.